By TIM FAULKNER/ecoRI News staff

 BURRILLVILLE, R.I. — Developments in the fossil-fuel power plant drama are happening at a furious pace.

 On Oct.
-20, the Tribal Council of the Narragansett Indian Tribe asked the Energy Facilities Siting Board (EFSB) for intervenor status in the process to vet the proposed Clear River Energy Center.
+20, the Tribal Council of the Narragansett Indian Tribe asked the Energy Facility Siting Board (EFSB) for intervenor status in the process to vet the proposed Clear River Energy Center.